mattermost/docs/source/guides/community.rst

 **Effective**

-- Start with what’s important, and leave less important details to the end, or omit them
+- Start with what’s important, and leave less important details to the end, or omit them.
-- Focus on achieving understanding in the reader, over total correctness or completeness
+- Focus on achieving understanding in the reader, over total correctness or completeness.

 **Ready-to-translate**

-- Avoid slang
+- Avoid slang.
-- Avoid Western-centric, or culture-centric examples (example: instead of “fiddle with settings”, say “adjust settings”)
+- Avoid Western-centric, or culture-centric examples (example: instead of “fiddle with settings”, say “adjust settings”).

 If you’re not sure, try using machine translation to turn your content into a foreign language then back into English.